Electric-Coin-Company/tfl-book/src/design/overview/design-at-a-glance.md

 # Design at a Glance

-The [PoW+TFL](../../terminology.md#definition-pow-tfl) consensus protocol is logically an extension of the Zcash consensus rules to introduce [trailing finality](../../terminology.md#definition-trailing-finality).
-This is achieved by compartmentalizing the top-level PoW+TFL protocol into two [consensus subprotocols](../../terminology.md#definition-consensus-subprotocols), one embodying most of the current consensus logic of Zcash and another the TFL.
+The [TFL Protocol](../../terminology.md#definition-pow-tfl) consensus protocol is logically an extension of the Zcash consensus rules to introduce [trailing finality](../../terminology.md#definition-trailing-finality).
+This is achieved by compartmentalizing the top-level TFL Protocol protocol into two [consensus subprotocols](../../terminology.md#definition-consensus-subprotocols), one embodying most of the current consensus logic of Zcash and another the TFL.
 These protocols interact through a [hybrid construction](../../terminology.md#definition-hybrid-construction), which specifies how the protocols interact, and what changes from "off-the-shelf" behavior, if any, need to be imposed on the subprotocols.
-Each of these components (the two subprotocols and the hybrid construction) are somewhat modular: different subprotocols or hybrid constructions may be combined (with some modification) to produce a candidate [PoW+TFL](../../terminology.md#definition-pow-tfl) protocol.
+Each of these components (the two subprotocols and the hybrid construction) are somewhat modular: different subprotocols or hybrid constructions may be combined (with some modification) to produce a candidate [TFL Protocol](../../terminology.md#definition-pow-tfl) protocol.

 **TODO:** [Add a protocol component diagram to "Design at a Glance" #122](https://github.com/Electric-Coin-Company/tfl-book/issues/122)